2024 NFL season: Conference

+1 2 Tampa Bay clinched the #3 seed over Los Angeles based on conference record.
+(Tampa Bay 8–4 to Los Angeles 6–6); 1 2 Los Angeles clinched the NFC West and #4 seed over Seattle based on strength of victory.
+(Los Angeles .441 to Seattle .424); 1 2 Atlanta finished ahead of Arizona based on conference record.
+(Atlanta 7–5 to Arizona 4–8); 1 2 Chicago finished ahead of Carolina based on head-to-head victory.; 1 2 Carolina finished ahead of New Orleans based on strength of victory.
+(Carolina .329 to New Orleans .306); ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Postseason

 The playoffs began with the Wild Card round, with three Wild Card games played in each conference.
 Wild Card games took place on January 11–13, 2025.
 In the Divisional round on January 18 and 19, the top seed in the conference played the lowest remaining seed and the other two remaining teams played each other.
 The winners of those games advanced to the AFC and NFC Championship games played on January 26.
 Super Bowl LIX between the Kansas City Chiefs and the Philadelphia Eagles was held on February 9 at Caesars Superdome in New Orleans, Louisiana.